-Priority 1 - World Championships
+Priority 1 - World Championships and Olympic Winter Games

-1. Finish in the top 8 and the top half of the field in an Olympic event at the Olympics
+- 1. Finish in the top half of the field in a World Championship event. - 2.
+Finish in the top half of the field in an Olympic event at the Olympics

-Note: The Olympics which are scheduled to take place in Beijing in February 2022.
+Note: The Olympics which are scheduled to take place in Milano/Cortina in February 2026.

-4.2 Senior National Carding Criteria (SR/C1)
+4.2 Senior National Carding Criteria (SR)

 The criteria for Senior national cards have been designed to identify athletes with the potential to achieve the international criteria.
-Athletes nominated for Senior cards for the first time are awarded C1 cards.